AlvaroGS7/DevOpsLearning/AWS/concepts/concepts.md

 ## What is AWS

-AWS (Amazon Web Services), a leading cloud computing platform, offers a comprehensive range of services and features for businesses.
+AWS (Amazon Web Services), a one of the leading cloud computing platforms, offers a comprehensive range of services and features for businesses.

-Provided by Amazon, AWS provides a robust infrastructure for computing power, storage, networking, and databases.
+Provided by **Amazon**, AWS provides a robust infrastructure for computing power, storage, networking, and databases.
 It enables users to easily build, deploy, and manage applications through its globally distributed data centers.

 With AWS, users can leverage virtual machines, multiple storage options, and networking capabilities to create a flexible and scalable infrastructure that suits their needs.